shaykbake/Starsiege-TRIBES-cAdmin/README.md

 The `console.cs` in Tribes has to be updated to work with cAdmin.
 The changes needed do not make it so that the `console.cs` file cannot work as traditionally, launching a server instance with a specified target line the default way.
 In fact, running a server like so is completely unaffected by cAdmin.

 ## Help/Community
-You can discuss, report issues and get any help with cAdmin by reaching out to me on the {LS} Long Shots team [forums](https://longshots.mk0.pw/forums/) and other online social locations, such as our [Discord](https://longshots.mk0.pw/discord/).
+You can post in the github discussions for any help with using this modification in Tribes.

-There is also a version already made to work with the community-patched Tribes 1.41 server, which will be provided in a separate repository.
+You can also discuss, report issues and get any help with cAdmin by reaching out to me on the {LS} Long Shots team [forums](https://longshots.mk0.pw/forums/) and the team's other online social locations, such as our [Discord](https://longshots.mk0.pw/discord/).